DenisGorbachev/fastask-docs/src/TimeManagement.md

 ### Setup

+1. Define a list of task stream names (the areas of your life that you need to give time to)
+   1. Feel free to use the default names in addition to your own:
+      1. Work
+      2. Exercise
+      3. Socialize
+      4. Rest
+      5. Eat
+   2. Ensure each name is a verb (rationale: you need to define what you're going to do, so it must be a verb)
-1. Define your task streams as recurring events in calendar:
+2. Define your task streams as recurring events in calendar:
    1. [Create a new Google Calendar](https://calendar.google.com/calendar/u/0/r/settings/createcalendar)
    2. Create task streams as recurring events
-      1. Use the recommended names or pick your own:
-         1. Rest
-         2. Eat
-         3. Work
-         4. Exercise
-         5. Socialize
-      2. Minimize the amount of task streams (less is better)s
+      1. Minimize the amount of task streams (less is better)
-      3. Ensure there is at least one task stream called "Rest"
+      2. Ensure there is at least one task stream called "Rest"
-      4. Ensure the task streams cover the entire schedule (no gaps)
+      3. Ensure the task streams cover the entire schedule (no gaps)
    3. Associate a task source with each task stream except "Rest"
       1. Read the following notes:
          1. A task source is an external application where you see your tasks (e.g. instant messenger, email inbox, JIRA, Slack, Salesforce, ...)